destinyparra/destinyparra/README.md

 *Description:* Developed and integrated progressive AI features into the Clubs app using Python, Golang, Dart, LangChain, OpenAI API, and Anthropic API to personalize club creation and help users plan their goals.

-I’m proficient in a range of tools and technologies:
+I’m have experience in a range of tools and technologies:

 - **Languages:**
   ![Dart](https://img.shields.io/badge/-Dart-0175C2?style=flat&logo=dart&logoColor=ffffff)